 2. Lee Kum Kee Fine Shrimp Sauce

-It’s just dehydrated shrimps and salt.
+It’s just dehydrated shrimp and salt.
 The consistency is just perfect.
 It lasted in my fridge for a little over 10 months.

 I have used this for making kimchi plenty of times and the result was smashing!
 The unmistakably pungent, intensely flavorful paste is a brilliant marinade for all kinds of meat as well.